lrodrz/lrodrz.github.io/about.markdown

 <a href="https://www.youtube.com/watch?v=72dYTNtnTlg">Oral Presentation Available on Youtube</a>

-<h2><u> Extracirricular: </u></h2>
+<h2><u> Extracurricular: </u></h2>

-I have a diverse set of extracirricular hobbies and activities that I have been involved with over the years.
+I have a diverse set of extracurricular hobbies and activities that I have been involved with over the years.

 <h2><u> Why Chronos? </u></h2>

 Albert Einstein once said that time is "a stubbornly persistent illusion".
 This blog and many other things I have made and modeled follow this same ideology.
-Thats why I picked the name Chronos for my blog.
-I name a lot of my projects after greek gods to stay into a theme and I thought Chronos was a fun name that comments on the time situation we all find ourselves in.
+That's why I picked the name Chronos for my blog.
+I name a lot of my projects after Greek gods to stay into a theme and I thought Chronos was a fun name that comments on the time situation we all find ourselves in.